 - Let simmer until reduced;

-- Cook over medium-low heat for about 20 minutes until all the flavors are well combined and the sauce gets quite smooth and thick;
+- Cook over medium-low heat for about 20 minutes until all the flavors are well combined and the sauce gets smooth and thick;

-- Pat dry with paper towel;
+- Pat the eggplant dry with a paper towel;

-- Add the toasted pine-nuts;
+- Add the toasted pine nuts;

 - Wash and add the basil leaves;